They key to resolving conflict is “suspension of one’s own point of view as the only point of view.”

 Who knows best the needs of your particular family?
 You and your co-parent or spouse.
 Divorce mediation is a good option when:

 - You need assistance communicating;

 - You need creative solutions for your family; and/or

 - You need solutions that best meet each participant’s respective goals.

 Mediation is a problem-solving process in which the participants themselves, while working with a neutral mediator, craft the resolution.
 The information disclosed during mediation is private and cannot be used against either party in court if the conflict is not resolved during mediation.

-A mediator is not your attorney, but a trained neutral hired to assist you resolve the problems at hand.
+A mediator is not your attorney, but a trained neutral hired to assist you to resolve the problems at hand.
 Your mediator will ask questions to make sure she and each participant has all the information the participants need.
-The mediator will work to keep the participants focused on their goals and working toward solutions, while assisting the participants in identifying information they need to fully reach their resolutions.
+The mediator will work to keep the participants focused on their goals and working toward solutions while assisting the participants in identifying the information they need to fully reach their resolutions.
 A skilled mediator will also help participants generate options for resolution, provide legal information (but not advice), and draft Agreements as desired by the participants.